github188/opt/face_cloud/youtu/youtu_cpp_demo/readme.md

 The modification copy rely on customers implementation of HTTP, here we give a demo rely on libuv.

-building system using makeconfigure for test.
+building system using [makeconfigure] `An private gcc make tools` for test.